-If you are new to postgraduate study in mathematics you are advised initially to study Calculus of variations and advanced calculus (M820) on its own as your first module.
-However, if you have an undergraduate degree in pure mathematics you may alternatively study Analytic number theory I (M823) as your first module.
+If you are new to postgraduate study in mathematics you are advised to start with a single module: either the applied mathematics module Calculus of variations and advanced calculus (M820) or the pure mathematics module Analytic number theory I(M823).

 The modules in this qualification are categorised as entry, intermediate and advanced as follows: